-Obviously this is important and we would envisage a major hotel or resort where the majority of the entrants could stay as this encourages more fellowship amongst the participants.
-Other local Motels and caravan parks should be given the opportunity to participate and may be prepared to
+Obviously, this is important, and we would envisage a major hotel or resort where the majority of the entrants could stay as this encourages more fellowship amongst the participants.
+Other local Motels and caravan parks should be given the opportunity to participate and may be prepared to Sponsor.

-Sponsor.

-Brochures should be included in the handout pack with the entry forms.
+Brochures should be included in the handout pack with the entry forms and details included on the tournaments website.
 Room costs should be available at the time of the entry form printing